Back to All Events

 “Protection in the Jordan Valley is not a choice; it is a necessity.
 A few days ago, I was traveling to the village of Qusra in the north near Nablus.
 As I was taking in the natural beauty there, I felt that a cancer had corrupted the stunning landscape of hills, deserts, and plains of the Palestinian lands...On every hill, there is a settler who has seized the land and set up a caravan, and no one holds this usurper accountable, no courts, no police, no army."

 This is the reality people are living in, every single day.
 And still, communities continue to show up—for one another, for nonviolence, and for a different future.
-On April 9, we invite you to hear directly from those working on the ground.
-You’ll hear from:
+On April 9, 2026, we gathered to hear directly from those working on the ground:

 Mai Shahin: a therapist and peace activist based near East Jerusalem, specializing in nonviolence and trauma healing